maclunar/bookmarks_app/README.md

 ## Intro
 This is a simple bookmarking application created in Ruby on Rails.

 It was created with much help from Rails scaffolding.
-It is being cleaned up and extended.
 New features are added daily.

 ## Features